backtrace-labs/backtrace-javascript/packages/browser/README.md

 Custom handlers can be implemented to override BacktraceClient file and http operations.
 Overriding the default operations allows custom encryption for data at rest or in motion.

 > Do not use these operations to modify the data objects.
-Use a [BeforeSend](#modifyskip-error-reports) handler to modify a report before sending it to Backtrace.
+See [Modify/skip error reports](#modifyskip-error-reports) for the correct method to modify a report before sending it to Backtrace.

 ```ts
   // Code sample